Privacy and Cookies Policy

 9.0 How do I access and correct my personal information

-When you contact us with such a request, we will take steps to update your personal information, provide you with access to your personal information and/or otherwise address your query within a reasonable period after we receive your request.
-Sometimes it will not be possible for us to grant you access to your personal information that we have about you.
+When you contact us with such a request, we will take steps to update your personal information, provide you with access to, or a copy of, your personal information and/or otherwise address your query within a reasonable period after we receive your request.
+Sometimes it will not be possible for us to grant you access to your personal information that we have about you or to give you a copy of such information.
 In such cases, we will give you a written notice explaining why.

 10.0 How do I make a complaint?

-A complaint regarding Accolade’s compliance with privacy obligations relating to your personal information must be submitted in writing to Accolade Wines Privacy Officer or Data Protection Manager.
-Please see our contact details in section 12 of this Policy.
+A complaint regarding Accolade Wines’ compliance with privacy obligations relating to your personal information must be submitted in writing to Shanghai CWC Trading Co Ltd’s privacy representative (in the case of China), Accolade Wines’ Data Protection Manager (in the case of EU or the UK), or Accolade Wines’ Privacy Officer (in the case of Australia or any other country not within the regions listed in this section), as applicable.
+Please see our contact details in sections 12 and 13 of this Policy.

 If we are unable to satisfactorily resolve your concerns about our handling of your personal information, you can contact a regulatory body including, in the case of information provided to Accolade Wines in Australia, the Office of the Australian Information Commissioner.